ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 3. Locate the new volume and click the ellipsis ![Actions icon](../icons/action-menu-icon.svg "Actions").
 4. Click **Authorize Host**.
 5. To see the list of available devices or IP addresses, first, select whether you want to authorize access based on device types or subnets.
-   - If you choose Devices, you can select from Bare Metal Server or Virtual server instances.
+   - If you choose Devices, you can select from Bare Metal Server or Virtual Server instances.
    - If you choose IP address, select the subnet where your host resides.
 6. From the filtered list, select one or more hosts that are supposed to access the volume and click **Save**.